 As our family navigates the medical and deficit models, we live this:

-Disabled and neurodivergent people are always edge cases, and edge cases are stress cases.
-The logistics of disability and difference in a structurally ableist and inaccessible world are exhausting, often impossible.
+The logistics of disability and difference in a structurally ableist and inaccessible world poisoned by the politics of resentment are exhausting, often impossible.
 We are perpetual hackers, mappers, and testers of our systems by necessity of survival.

 People with disabilities are the original life hackers because our motivation is so high.
 If we don’t hack we often go without.